codelucas/newspaper/README.rst

     >>> print cnn_paper.articles[7].html
     u''

-We may also extract meaningful content from the html, like authors, body-text..
+You may also extract meaningful content from the html, like authors, body-text..
 You must have called ``download()`` on the article before calling ``parse()``.

 .. code-block:: pycon